-From version 5.2 onward, Lansweeper can deploy changes on Windows computers.
+Lansweeper includes a deployment module that allows you to deploy changes on Windows computers.
 You can create deployment packages, series of conditions and commands, to remotely make changes to the Windows computers in your network.
 Packages can be deployed manually or based on a schedule and allow you to: install and uninstall software, make command-line changes (e.g. registry changes) to your machines, kill processes and run custom scripts.
+To deploy changes on Windows computers, certain deployment requirements must be met.

-To deploy a package on a target computer, the following requirements must be met:
+To deploy a package on a target computer, the following deployment requirements must be met:

 - The target computer must be running a non-Home edition of Windows XP or a more recent Windows OS.
 (Windows 2000 and older operating systems are not supported.)